www1ktor/scraper/sw/README.md

-to jest scraper do otodom
+to będzie scraper do otodom.